 |CloudHub is a complete Platform as a Service that covers all of your server needs out of the box, including Object Store infrastructure, Monitoring, Troubleshooting, Scheduling, etc. Use Runtime Manager to deploy to CloudHub.|

-Note that every page in the Runtime Manager documentation is tagged with the following set of icons.
-They are a quick indicator of what deployment strategies are relevant to the content explained on the page.
+Note that many pages in the Runtime Manager section are tagged with the following set of icons.
+They are a general indicator of what deployment strategies are relevant to the content explained on the page.